tirthpatell/fia-f1-docs-bot/README.md

 - Picsur instance for image hosting (self-hosted or third-party)
 - URL shortener service for document links

+## Technical Implementation

+This bot uses the [Threads Go client library](https://pkg.go.dev/github.com/tirthpatell/threads-go) to interact with the Threads API, providing a clean and efficient way to post content to Threads without handling raw HTTP requests.

 ## Quick Start with Docker

 1. Pull the Docker image: